cauchi94/cauchi94/README.md

-## Christopher Cauchi - Business Intelligence Engineer
+## Christopher Cauchi - Business Analyst / Business Intelligence Engineer / Pricing Analyst / Revenue Analyst

 Passionate about data and growth with a particular focus on extracting insights and strategies through effective visualisations on BI tools.